superseb/ranchergists/README.md

 # Rancher tools

+**Note: Repository archived on Jan 20 2025, archived copy for reference or free to re-use**

 **Note: this is not official documentation, make sure you have a backup and test it before applying any of this**

 Index of miscellaneous non official gists/tools for Rancher